 Meeting the ghosts

 As I’m a fan of walking tours, I did several in Edinburgh.
 One was a free, tip-based tour through the Old Town, and the other a paid one through New Town.
 Both of them were organised by Sandeman’s New Europe.
 I like these tours because you get a lot of information you might miss out on if you’re exploring on your own, and the guides are usually fun and full of useful insider tips.

 Every waterfall we stopped at had some legend connected to it that was about the fairies and the Elven King.
-One was supposed to bring good luck, another to fulfill your wishes, while the river at Sligachan apparently makes you stunningly beautiful if you hold your face into the water for 7 seconds.
-Of course it’s also possible our guide Grant made all these stories up just to have a good laugh at us while we all kneel on the ground trying to hold our face in the icy water.
+One was supposed to bring good luck, another to fulfill your wishes, while the river at Sligachan apparently makes you stunningly beautiful if you hold your face in the water for seven seconds.
+Of course, it’s also possible our guide Grant made all these stories up just to have a good laugh at us while we all knelt on the ground trying to hold our face in the icy water.